MaelleAmand/PCAphon/README.md

 - Data analysis applied to the PAC-project database on English varieties (Paris Diderot University)
 - Mixed effects models applied to phonetic data (Paris Diderot University)
 - Statistics for the humanities: learn to build statistical models for qualitative data (Paris Diderot University)
-- Regular one-on-one courses in statistics in RStudio.
+- Regular one-on-one courses in statistics with RStudio.
 - Statistics for linguistics (Newcastle University)